 To do so, open your Real-time Revenue dashboard, click the clock icon in the top left and select a refresh interval.
 Your Sequin database will update data in real-time - so you can set your refresh to be as fast as Metabase will allow — 1 Minute.

 You've just built a real-time revenue dashboard on your Stripe data using Sequin and SQL.
 This is just the beginning.

 From here, you can continue to build more metrics that are fitted to your business and the way it operates.
 You can configure Sequin to sync your Stripe data right into a schema in your production database so you can build metrics that combine your core business data with Stripe.
-Then, you can make your dashboard more interactive with filters and drill-throughs.
+Then, you can make your dashboard more interactive with filters and drill-downs.
 You can also automate notifications around your dashboard over slack and email.